30 Email Marketing Interview Questions For 2025

 I use tools like Google Analytics with UTM parameters to track what users do after clicking an email link.
 I also set up goals in Analytics or use e-commerce tracking to measure things like form submissions or sales.

-A/B Testing and Optimisation Questions
+A/B Testing and Optimization Email Marketing Interview Questions

 26. What is A/B testing in email marketing?